Recipe: Bananamisu

 This Bananamisu recipe features caramel and Kahlua.
-This will be quite the treat this party season!
+This is a delicious dessert — any time of the year.

 Serves: 6-8